Tuhin-SnapD/GoProxy/README.md

 **"High memory usage"**
 - Cache is storing too much data
 - Solution: Reduce cache TTL with `-cache-ttl 1m`

+**Docker Issues**

+**"go.sum not found" during Docker build**
+- This has been fixed in the Dockerfiles
+- The build process now handles missing dependencies gracefully
+- Solution: Use the updated Dockerfiles (already included)

+**"Docker containers not starting"**
+- Check if ports 8080, 8081, and 9090 are available
+- Solution: Stop any services using these ports or modify docker-compose.yml

 ### Getting Help
 - Check the logs for error messages